Cutaneous polyarteritis nodosa

 What is the cause of cutaneous PAN?

-In many cases the cause is not known.
-However, in some cases it appears to be a hypersensitivity reaction to certain infections, particularly Group A streptococcus, hepatitis B, Hepatitis C, Human Immunodeficiency virus, Parvovirus B19 (Fifth disease).
-There is an over-reaction of the immune system to the infection.
+In most cases of cutaneous PAN, the disease is triggered by certain infections, particularly Group A streptococcus, hepatitis B, Hepatitis C, Human Immunodeficiency virus, Parvovirus B19 (Fifth disease).
+Genetic defects lead to over-reaction to the infection.

 What are the signs and symptoms of cutaneous PAN?